yogsototh/Scratch/multi/blog/2010-05-24-Trees--Pragmatism-and-Formalism.md

 6. Resolve the bug
 7. Go to the third step

-And this is the *standard* workflow for computer engineer.
+And this is a *standard* workflow for computer engineer.
 The flaw came from the first step.
 I thought about how to resolve the problem but with the eyes of a *pragmatic engineer*.
 I was saying:

 > That should be a simple perl search and replace program.